juxor/afaq/markdown/secJ4.md

 great aid in any strike or other social struggle which is going on!

 The general economic crisis which we are facing has implications for social struggle and anarchist activism.
-It could be the basic of libertarian alternatives in our workplaces and communities, alternatives based on direct action, solidarity and self-management.
+It could be the basis of libertarian alternatives in our workplaces and communities, alternatives based on direct action, solidarity and self-management.
 These alternatives could include workplace and community unionism, co-operatives, mutual banks and other forms